RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 ### Meeting Pulse

 Meetings are designed to happen at regular, predictable times.
 Hence the term _Meeting Pulse_.
 The EOS framework has provisions for meetings that occur annually, quarterly, and weekly.

-Key rules for meetings:
+Example: Here are some rules for weekly meetings...

 * Be on the same day & time each week.
 * Start on time.